MolecularMatch/policies/legal/privacy.md

 <h1 id="privacy-id"> Privacy Policy </h1>

-This Privacy Policy is effective May 29th, 2014.

 Catalyze, Inc. (“Catalyze” or the “Company”) is committed to protecting the privacy of your information.
 This Privacy Statement describes Catalyze's Web site privacy practices.